 - The British public is almost three times more likely to hold prejudiced views of Islam than they are of other religions, compared with 7.5% for Judaism.

 - British people are more confident in making judgements about Islam than other non-Christian religions but are much more likely to make incorrect assumptions about it.

 Dr Jones says: “Prejudice towards Islam and Muslims stands out in the UK, not only because it is much more widespread than most forms of racism, but also because prejudice towards Islam is more common among those who are wealthier and well-educated.”

 The authors made specific recommendations to scale back the rise of Islamophobia including:

 - Government and other public figures should publicly criticise Islamophobic discourses.

 - Civil society organisations and equality bodies concerned with prejudice and discrimination should acknowledge that systemic miseducation about Islam is common in British society.

 - The BBC and other broadcasters should maintain their commitments to religion programming, but with renewed emphasis on combatting intolerance.

 Muslim organisations should play a prominent role in interfaith and community cohesion programmes.
 Thereby improving people’s understanding of Muslims and doing active myth-busting.
 Also winning friends.

-Karimia Institute is holding an online conference on Saturday 5th February at 8 pm, please click HERE to register and listen to our guest speakers expound wisdom of understanding and dealing with Islamophobia.
+Karimia Institute is holding an online conference on Saturday 5th February at 8 pm.
+Please click HERE to register.
+Listen to our guest speakers expound wisdom of understanding and dealing with Islamophobia.